TejasweeSahu/OPENCODE_TASK_WEB/README.md

 # My Portfolio
 - This is my first git project.
-- It is a Uni Club induction task.
+- It's an Uni Club induction task.